Abstract

 developed.

 The Rockall scoring system, the most widely used, gives estimates of the risks of recurrent bleeding and death.
-It is based on the three clinical factors
+It is based on the three clinical factorsfirst critical task, as it helps in planning treatment.
+Advanced age,

 mentioned above and on two endoscopic ones, awarding points for: